-The disclosure of the CEO's and KMP's remuneration in bands of S\$250,000 (based on gross remuneration received and inclusive of employer's contributions to the Central Provident Fund) is set out below.
-The aggregate remuneration paid to the said KMP (excluding the Director and CEO) in FY2016 amounted to S\$1,266,086.
+The disclosure of the KMP's remuneration in bands of S\$250,000 (based on gross remuneration received and inclusive of employer's contributions to the Central Provident Fund) is as set out in the above table.
+Other than the CEO, the Company has only three KMP in view of their assigned duties and roles.
+The aggregate remuneration paid to the said KMP (who are not Directors or CEO of the Company) in FY2017 amounted to S\$1,040,547.